cameronyule/dotfiles/README.md

 2. Uninstall [Homebrew](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew).
 3. Uninstall [Nix](https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#uninstalling).

-NB: This will not undo any of the configuration changes that have been applied to your system(s).
-See [rollback](#rollback) above for more information on reverting state prior to uninstalling.
+NB: This will not undo any of the configuration changes that have been applied to the system(s) under management.
+See [rollback](#rollback) for reverting state prior to uninstalling.

 ## Development